The Story

 ROOMS

-• ROOM Deluxe This 60.1m² room features two semidouble Regalia beds and sleeps up to two.
+• Deluxe ROOM Deluxe This 60.1m² room features two semidouble Regalia beds and sleeps up to two.
 A writing desk…

-• ROOM Superior This 54.8m² room features two semidouble Regalia beds and sleeps up to two.
+• Superior ROOM Superior This 54.8m² room features two semidouble Regalia beds and sleeps up to two.
 Shielded from …

-ROOM The Hiramatsu Suite With 104.4m² of space, this elegant suite comfortably sleeps up to four on semidouble Regalia beds.
+1-4 104 sqm Indoor Bath Bed With 104.4m² of space, this elegant suite comfortably sleeps up to four on semidouble Regalia beds.
 The spacious bedroom is separated from a tearoom and lounge area by a striking dark wood lattice.
 The contemporary wood furniture was chosen by architect Nakamura Sotoji Komuten to accentuate the machiya design, with the blue and grey fabrics and creamy beige leather providing pops of color.
 Tsujima Shiro's washi and ceramic artworks, plush Nabeshima carbets, fresh ikebana arrangements, and Meiji Era antiques create an atmosphere of understated Japanese luxury.
 The bath has a spacious counter with double sink.
-Every room features complementary minibar, original amenities made with green tea extract, a microbubble jacuzzi tub, and the famous Hiramatsu hinoki ribbon for baths enveloped in the woody aroma of Japanese cypress.
+Every room features complementary minibar, original amenities made with green tea extract, a microbubble jacuzzi tub, and the famous Hiramatsu hinoki ribbon for baths enveloped in the woody aroma of Japanese cypress. ¥ 155,500~ per person (based on double occupancy) *Room rates at the Ryokan vary depending on the season and booking status.
+Therefore, we provide an estimated amount as a reference.

 FACILITIES &